Follow our free guide to form an LLC in Arizona

 - An LLC or corporation that is licensed to conduct business in Arizona

-It is also possible for you to be your own statutory agent as long as you use a physical address.
+You are legally allowed to be your own statutory agent as long as you have a physical address in Arizona

 Tip: Avoid the hassles that come with being your own Statutory agent and choose Swyft Filings to fill the Statutory agent needs for small businesses in Arizona.
 Find more information here.